-In honor of back-to-school season, I put together this list of pretty amazing libraries around the world.
-Wherever you or yours are going back to school, I hope they have a great year and visit the library often!
+I put together this list of pretty amazing libraries around the world.
+I hope it inspires you to visit the libraries often, wherever you may be!
 Yep, I’m such a nerd!

 Trinity College Old Library, Ireland

 This spectacular library at Trinity College is definitely a must-see if you are vacationing in Ireland.
 Located in the heart of Dublin, you’ll find the Old Library an easy and enjoyable journey back in time.
 Built in the 18th century, it is most famous as the home of the Book of Kells, an illuminated gospel manuscript created in the 9th century.
 If you love Dan Brown, you’ll definitely enjoy the rich symbolism and imagery.
 Be sure to visit the Long Room located on the second level.
 The impressive and stunning display of oak bookcases holds 200,000 of the Library’s book collection.

 Who knew libraries could be so cool?
 Well the Bodleian, or “The Bod” as it is sometimes called, has definitely achieved cool status.
 Its official duty is to serve as the main research library at the world-famous Oxford University.
 It is one of the oldest libraries in Europe and home to nearly 11 million items in its collection.
 Even though it’s old and scholarly, the Bodleian is cool enough for Hollywood producers to use it in filmmaking.
 Three Harry Potter movies and X-Men 4 were partially filmed at the Bodleian.
 Yes, it was the Hogwarts library!

 Abbey Library of St. Gallen, Switzerland